Tank Battalion

-is a multidirectional shooter arcade video game that was released by Namco in 1980.
-The only direct home conversion is for the MSX, although it was followed up by two sequels: Battle City for the Famicom in 1985 and Tank Force for arcades in 1991.
+is a 1980 multidirectional shooter video game developed and published by Namco for arcades.
+It was released in North America by Game Plan.
+A home conversion of the game released for the Sord M5 and MSX.
+The game was followed up by two sequels: Battle City for the Famicom in 1985 and Tank Force for arcades in 1991.

 Gameplay

 The player destroying an enemy tank.

 The player, controlling a tank, must destroy twenty enemy tanks in each round, which enter the playfield from the top of the screen.
 The enemy tanks attempt to destroy the player's base (represented on the map as an eagle) as well as the player tank itself.
 A round is cleared when the player destroys all twenty enemy tanks, but the game ends if the player's base is destroyed or they run out of lives.

 Reception

 Cash Box believed that "the real excitement" of Tank Battalion lied within its ability to modify the level design by destroying the brick walls.

 Retrospectively in 2015, a writer for Beep! enjoyed the Sord M5 version for its improvements over the arcade original, such as the smoother movement of the player's tank, but disliked the squashed-looking graphics and narrow playing space.
 While the writer believed the MSX version was superior, they still recommended the M5 version for Namco fans and collectors.